 Our historical results of operations reflected in our consolidated financial statements include management fee charges and the allocation of expenses related to certain corporate functions historically provided by Cablevision.
-These management fee charges and the expense allocations for providing certain management services to subsidiaries of the Company were based on what the Company and Cablevision considered to be reasonable reflections of the historical utilization levels of these services required in support of our business.
+These management fee charges were made pursuant to a consulting agreement with Cablevision and the expense allocations for providing certain management services to subsidiaries of the Company were based on what the Company and Cablevision considered to be reasonable reflections of the historical utilization levels of these services required in support of our business.
 As a separate, stand-alone public company, we will need to expand our financial, administrative and other staff to support these new requirements.
 In addition, we will need to add staff and systems to replace many of the functions previously provided by Cablevision.
-As a result, our corporate operating costs as a separate company, including those associated with being a publicly-traded company, are expected to be lower than the historical allocation of expenses related to certain corporate functions (including management fee charges) subsequent to the Distribution.
+However, our corporate operating costs as a separate company subsequent to the Distribution, including those associated with being a publicly-traded company, are expected to be lower than the historical allocation of expenses related to certain corporate functions (including management fee charges).
+We will terminate the consulting agreement on the Distribution date and will not replace such agreement.